 The Committee of Heads of Environmental Sciences (CHES) is the collective voice of the environmental sciences and related disciplines in higher and further education.
-CHES plays a leading role in the Higher and Further Education Environmental Science communities, representing member interests and lobbying on their behalf.
+Founded in 1991, CHES plays a leading role in the Higher and Further Education environmental science communities, representing member interests and lobbying on their behalf.

 CHES is an active networking organisation and serves to enhance the quality of outcomes for all colleagues and institutions throughout environmental education.
 We aim to facilitate cooperation and collaboration between relevant bodies within the UK and internationally.